 5 Reasons You May Need Jaw Surgery

 Our patients get jaw surgery, technically called orthognathic surgery, but you may have also heard it referred to as “corrective jaw surgery”, for many different reasons.
-Sometimes it’s to correct a medical issue, other times it’s for cosmetic purposes.
+Sometimes it’s to correct a medical issue, remedy specific jaw problems, or other times it’s for cosmetic purposes.
 There are several serious problems orthognatic surgery can fix, many of which are more common than you may realize.
 If you’re having difficulty with your jaw or need to adjust your facial appearance, you may benefit from surgery like this.
 Here are just a few of the main ways the jaw surgery we provide improves the lives of our patients.

 - Makes it Easier to Bite and Chew

 We commonly see patients with an upper or lower jaw that significantly protrudes or recedes.
 This can cause a drastic overbite or underbite and make it very difficult to bite or chew.
 When the teeth don’t properly align, chewing can not only be problematic and uncomfortable but also can cause premature wear and tear on the teeth.
 While there is a wide range of degrees to which jaw problems such as this can affect people, the extreme cases can require corrective jaw surgery.